uptycslabs/terraform-google-gcp-integration/README.md

 That allows you to create GCP credential config in Google Cloud Platform projects which will be used to get GCP data from AWS environment.

 This module will create below resources:-
- * It creates host folder, host project , service account, work pool identity & add cloud provider to it.
+ * It creates host folder, host project. , service account, work pool identity & add identity provider to it.
+ * It creates service account, work pool identity & identity provider under host project.
- * It will update IAM permission of each selected project to allow access by the new Service Account.
+ * For each selected project, it will add IAM read permissions (described below) to allow Uptycs' agent to read the resourece inventory
- * It will attach below policies to service account of host projects and other integration projects.
+ * It will set these read permissions for the created service account
      * roles/iam.securityReviewer
      * roles/bigquery.resourceViewer
      * roles/pubsub.subscriber